-Quick Note: There is no federal or Pennsylvania law or statute requiring a creditor to report to a credit bureau.
+Quick Note: No federal or Pennsylvania law or statute requires a creditor to report to a credit bureau.
 However, if a creditor chooses to report, it must do accurately.

 How will my reaffirmed debts be reported to the credit bureaus?
 In most bankruptcy cases, there are no reaffirmed debts.
 However, post-bankruptcy payments on a reaffirmed debt, whether on-on-time or late, should show on your credit report.
 The debt should be listed as if you had not filed for bankruptcy.
 Making these payments on time can help improve your credit rating, but any late payments will be listed on your report.
 (There are significant disadvantages to signing reaffirmation agreements, which you should discuss with your attorney.)

 What if a creditor reports incorrect information on my credit report?
-If a creditor fails to report the discharged debt correctly or places any other false information on your credit report, it is a violation of the federal Fair Credit Reporting Act (FCRA).
+If a creditor fails to report the discharged debt correctly or places any other false information on your credit report, it violates the federal Fair Credit Reporting Act (FCRA).
 To sue under the FCRA, you must first dispute the debt with the credit bureaus.
-However, both the creditor and the credit bureaus could pay significant damages and your attorney's fees, if the false information is not corrected.
-Speak to your attorney if you find incorrect information on your credit report.
+However, the creditor and the credit bureaus could pay significant damages and your attorney's fees if the false information is not corrected.
+Therefore, speak to your attorney if you find incorrect information on your credit report.